juliofalbo/study-guide/README.md

 # Study Guide

 I set up this study guide to organize the study of new technologies.
+We can use this guide to learn how to become a Java focused Software Engineer.
-Feel free to contribute to courses that you have done and liked!
+*Feel free to contribute to courses that you have done and liked!*

 ## - Java
 #### Basic